abelian-gr0up/navigator/README.md

 }
 ```

-You can now create your pages.
+You can create your pages like this:
-Your root folder should look something like this now:
 <img src="images/root-folder.png" height="182" width="466" />

 And you're done.
-**You officially have created your first _navigator_ project!**
+**Congratulations!
+You officially have created your first _navigator_ project!**

 ## License